asaabey/RxNLizer/README.md

 # RxNLizer
-Normalize and classify using RxNorm and RxClass
+Normalize and classify a medication string using RxNorm and RxClass

 ## Example walkthrough